khushichoudhary1020/FrozenLakeML/README.md

 The formula used for calculating the observation spaces is current_row * nrows + current_col (where both the row and col start at 0).

-START STATE:- The initial position of an agent from where it starts the game.
+**START STATE**:- The initial position of an agent from where it starts the game.

-GOAL STATE:- The state in which the goal is achieved and the game ends.
+**GOAL STATE**:- The state in which the goal is achieved and the game ends.

 **REWARDS**